bratislava/bratiska-cli/README.md

 NAMESPACE
 ```

-namespace where should be image deployed like `standalone`
+Namespace where should be image deployed like `standalone`

 ```dotenv
 IMAGE_PULL_SECRET
 ```

-image pull secret name which is then checked if exists on kubernetes like `harbor-secret-dev-standalone-bratiska-cli`
+an Image pull secret name, which is then checked if it exists on Kubernetes
+like `harbor-secret-dev-standalone-bratiska-cli`

 ```dotenv
 INTERNAL_APP_PORT
 ````

-app port which is then exposed to the public like `1338`
+App port which is then exposed to the public like `1338`

 ## More manuals